Bill Gates, Founder of Microsoft, said:

 In other words, every dollar that comes into your business is yours to keep.

-That’s one thing Linda Estrada of MyTacoGuy Catering loves about HoneyCart catering management solution.
+That’s one thing Linda Estrada of MyTacoGuy Catering loves about HoneyCart commission-free catering automation software.

 In her words: